 - Confirm that their cloud providers, third party providers and sub-contractors are focused on the same controls.

-About Protiviti’s Services for Government Contractors and Government Organizations
+About Protiviti’s Services for Government Contractors and Government Organisations

-Protiviti delivers new ways to tackle old and persistent challenges by combining a deep understanding of the issues facing organizations in the public sector with private sector best practices.
-We apply our years of experience working with organizations in both the private and public sectors to help government agencies solve today's problems.
+Protiviti delivers new ways to tackle old and persistent challenges by combining a deep understanding of the issues facing organisations in the public sector with private sector best practices.
+We apply our years of experience working with organisations in both the private and public sectors to help government agencies solve today's problems.

 With regard to cybersecurity, Protiviti’s security solutions include reviews and assessments, incident response, security strategy, regulatory compliance, architecture, design, and implementation services.
 We help federal IT organisations address both known and emerging security and privacy risks through security reviews and related support.
 Our expert teams include Certified Information System Security Professional (CISSP) and Certified Information Privacy Professional for Government (CIPP/G) professionals.
 Their involvement ensures we deliver optimal control reviews that align with guidance from the National Institute of Standards and Technology (NIST), including FIPS-199, FIPS-201, NIST 800-60, NIST 800-53, NIST 800-171, NIST 800-40 series, Cybersecurity Maturity Model Certification (CMMC), Federal Information and Security Management Act (FISMA), and Federal Risk and Authorisation Management Programme (FedRAMP).